When it comes to bioactive cleanup crews, there’s nothing better than the tag-team duo that is the isopods and springtails.

 Here are some good choices for different setups.

 - Trichorhina tomentosa – The Dwarf White Isopods are perhaps the most popular choice for planted terrariums and vivariums.
-Being a dwarf species, their small size and shy nature helps them move undetected by any of your tanks inhabitants, and population wise they’re easier to manage.
-Dwarf Purple Isopods are available too!
+Being a dwarf species, their small size and shy nature help them move undetected by any of your tank’s inhabitants, and population-wise, they’re easier to manage.
+Dwarf Purple Isopods are available, too!

-- Porcellio scaber – This tropical species needs lots of humidity, and so they fit well into a bioactive terrarium environments.
-They also come in diverse amount of color morphs, giving you lots of options to run with aesthetically (e.g. Lava and Dalmatian).
+- Porcellio scaber – This tropical species needs lots of humidity, so they fit well into bioactive terrarium environments.
+They also come in a diverse amount of color morphs, giving you lots of options to run with aesthetically (e.g., Lava and Dalmatian).

-- Porcellio laevis – The Dairy Cow Isopod is one of the larger species and they’re super active.
+- Porcellio laevis – The Dairy Cow Isopod is one of the larger species, and they’re true bioactive powerhouses.
 Perfect for bigger containers with plenty of food to process.
 They’re also bold enough to work on the surface of the substrate, so they make an accessible food source for reptiles.
-Zebra Isopods can work too!

-The primary purpose of springtails in is mold control.
+The primary purpose of springtails in terrariums is mold control.

 Realistically, mold is going to be an ongoing issue in a hot and humid terrarium, and springtails love to eat it.

-They’ll eat all kinds of mold, fungus and spores – helping to keep any outbreaks under control and often stopping it before it even gets started (which is why I recommend them in all terrarium setups).
+They’ll eat all kinds of mold, fungus, and spores – helping to keep any outbreaks under control and often stopping them before they even get started (which is why I recommend them in all terrarium setups).

 Not just because isopods like it humid and moist, but they also need decaying organic matter and supplementary foods.

-In fact, the we can put the appetites of the springtails to further use in a terrarium/vivarium.
+In fact, we can put the appetites of the springtails to further use in a terrarium/vivarium.